slashbeast/conf-mgmt/README.rst

 -------

 - Disables DNS proxy.
 I prefer to use dnsmasq.
 - Disables NTP client.
-Ii prefer to use chrony.
+I prefer to use chrony.
 - Disables chostname changes via DHCP.
 - Disables timezone updates.
-It uses DBus, nothing listen here for the timezone changes.
+It uses DBus, nothing listen here for the timezone changes. ¯\_(ツ)_/¯
 - Allow whell group to use `connmanctl` and in general talk with connman via DBus.
 - ensure `/var/run/connman` exists, opentmpfiles creates it, but unless triggered (like, reboot) it won't.